mwiens91/sm64-route-optimizer/README.md

 > using ChatGPT (or other generative AI) to help with this process.
 For
 > recording data, ask for a timer program where you can (1) enter a star
 > ID string you can modify and (2) hit a key (not requiring window
-> focus) to start and end a timer.
-Have it record each time along with
+> focus) to start and end a timer; have it record each time along with
 > the star ID in a text file.
-Use this to record star times.
 >
 > After you've collected times in a text file, show it this file and
 > your configuration file, and ask it to integrate the text file times